 Maryland Trout Fishing

-All about fishing for rainbow, cutthroat, brook, brown, golden and lake trout in Maryland lakes and streams.
+All about fishing for rainbow, cutthroat, brook, brown, golden and lake trout in area lakes and streams.

-Many of the major reservoirs with healthy populations of trout include Deep Creek Lake, Jennings Randolph Lake, Liberty Reservoir, Rocky Gorge Reservoir, Triadelphia Reservoir and Youghiogheny River Lake.
+Many of the major reservoirs with healthy populations of trout include Deep Creek Lake, Jennings Randolph Lake, Lake Habeeb, Liberty Reservoir, Piney Run Lake, Rocky Gorge Reservoir, Triadelphia Reservoir and Youghiogheny River Lake.
 The Potomac River also has quality trout fishing.
 Maryland has a stocking program for ponds, rivers and lakes with trout.
 Visit the Maryland Department of Natural Resources - Fisheries Service website for details and schedules on trout stocking in Maryland.

 Watch trout fishing videos to see trout anglers in action.

 The 5 primary trouts are the rainbow, brook, brown, cutthroat and lake trout.
 Browns are considered the most difficult to catch and brookies are the easiest.
 Pure cold water is key to survival of the trouts.

 Trout are considered some of the most difficult fish to fool.
 Once you locate Maryland waters with a population of trout, the challenge becomes identifying trout flies and lures that will trigger strikes.
 Visit the trout fishing page to learn more about the habitat each of the trouts prefer.